Sohl-Dickstein/Minimum-Probability-Flow-Learning/README.md

         pseudolikelihood and Contrastive Divergence to ones trained via MPF..

-If you're interesting in using MPF to build an Ising model of neural spike data, you should check out Liberty Hamilton's Github at https://github.com/libertyh/ising-model.
+If you're interesting in using MPF to build an Ising model of neural spike data, you should check out Liberty Hamilton's repository at https://github.com/libertyh/ising-model.